What is a Mesh?¶

 Nodes are the vertices of the mesh - the XYZ coordinates of the underlying structure.
-This aspect of a mesh is what is often worked with in Finite Difference modeling.
 All PyVista datasets (meshes!) have nodes and sometimes, you can have a mesh that only has nodes - like a point cloud.

 For example, you can create a point cloud mesh using the

 pyvista.PolyData class which is built for meshes that have 1D and 2D

 cell types (we’ll get into what a cell is briefly).